 Owner applicants must be income eligible (currently 200% of federal poverty level) and able to prove ownership of the housing unit.
 For rental units, landlords must prove ownership and also agree to participate.
-Priority is given to homeowners who are elderly, disabled, have families with children and/or have the highest energy consumption.
+Tenants of rental units must be income eligible.
+Priority is given to eligible applicants who are elderly, disabled, have families with children, and have the highest energy consumption.

 Interested persons may apply to the local agency that serves the political jurisdictions

 in which they reside (see chart) or directly through the Maryland Energy Assistance